-A core process in ACT is called defusion.
-It means separating from our thoughts—letting them come and go instead of getting all wrapped up in them.
+A core process in Acceptance and Commitment Therapy (ACT) is called defusion.
+It means separating from our thoughts and letting them come and go instead of getting all wrapped up in them.
 Through defusion, our thoughts no longer have to control our actions or behaviors.
 In ACT terms, defusion is the opposite of fusion, which is what we do when we get caught up in our thoughts and let them dominate our lives.

 Again, there are scores of techniques for learning ACT defusion, and it takes practice.
 But it is well worth it; we all compare, judge, and have negative thoughts about ourselves—it’s normal—and defusion helps us set those thoughts aside and focus on what’s important.